fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 To use **FusionCharts JSP wrapper** in your project `include` the `fusioncharts.java` file from `fusioncharts-suite-xt > integrations > jsp > fusioncharts-wrapper` to your project's folder.

-Follow the steps given below to include the files in `fusioncharts-suite-xt/js` folder:
+Follow the steps given below to include the files in `fusioncharts-suite-xt > js` folder:

 **Step 1: Include the FusionCharts package:**